By Ben

 things to do in Tashkent

 The Quran Museum within the complex is a treasure trove of Islamic history.
-Housing one of the world's oldest Qurans, the museum isn't just about artefacts; it's about connecting with a deep, spiritual heritage that resonates within these ancient walls.
+Housing one of the world's oldest Qurans, visiting the museum is about connecting with a deep, spiritual heritage that resonates within these ancient walls.

 Tip: Dressing appropriately and absorbing the atmosphere

 Take a moment to truly absorb the artistry around you.
-The tile work and calligraphy are not just decorations; they are expressions of devotion and skill.
+The tile work and calligraphy are expressions of devotion and skill.

 If you're visiting during non-prayer times, step inside the mosque to experience the grandeur up close.
-And don't forget to wander the surrounding gardens, where tranquility and history blend seamlessly under the Uzbek sky.
+And don't forget to wander the surrounding gardens, where tranquility and history blend seamlessly.

 Dressing respectfully is key when visiting.
 For both men and women, this means covering shoulders and knees.
 Women might also consider bringing a scarf to cover their heads, especially when entering the mosque.